 It is important to remember that NHS dental care is only cost-free for certain people.
 Most have to make a contribution to the cost of the treatment they receive.
 However, the costs are capped to make them affordable for those who require considerable and lengthy treatment.

-NHS dental care is free for all those under 18, students under 19 if they are in full-time education, pregnant women, and women who have had a baby in the last 12 months.
+NHS dental care is free for all those under 18, students under 19 if they are in full-time education, pregnant people and those who have had a baby in the last 12 months.
 Treatment is also free for those who claim certain benefits.
 However, you must show proof of benefits to the dental practice.
 You can check if you are eligible for free NHS dental care and whether you are exempt from NHS charges online.

 What does NHS dental care cover?